Available in Classic and VPC

 latest: digest: sha256:0de43cde2c4b864a8e4a84bbd9958e47c5d851319f118203303d040b0a74f159 size: 4501

-When logged in with a sub account, the Sub Account policy of the sub account must have the admin (Manager, Change (Full)) permissions for the task to be allowed.
+When you are logged in with a sub account, the Sub Account policy assigned to that sub account must include administrator permissions (Manager, Change (Full)) to perform this task.

-When you log in to the endpoint of a specific registry using the docker login command, you can download (pull) Docker container images saved in the registry.
+When you log in to a registry endpoint using the docker login command, you can pull Docker container images from the registry.

-This section describes how to download (pull) jenkins:latest Docker container images saved in the registry with an example.
+This section describes how to pull the jenkins:latest Docker container image from a registry with an example.

-docker logincommand in the Docker CLI environment to log in to the target registry.- For more information, see Log in from Docker CLI.
+docker logincommand to log in to the target registry.- For more information, see Log in from Docker CLI.

 $ docker login -u <access-key-id> <registry-name>.<region-code>.ncr.ntruss.com